Lardo

-Lardo is a type of salume made by curing strips of fatback with rosemary and other herbs and spices.
+Lardo is a type of salume made by curing strips of fatback with salt, rosemary, and other herbs and spices.

-The most famous lardo is from the Tuscan frazione (hamlet) of Colonnata, where lardo has been made since Roman times.
-Colonnata is a frazione of the larger city of Carrara, which is famous for its marble; Colonnata is itself a site where Carrara marble is quarried and, traditionally, lardo is cured for months in basins made of this marble.
-Lardo di Colonnata is included in the Ark of Taste catalog of heritage foods as well as enjoying protected geographical indication (PGI) status since 2004.
-It is composed of over 90% lipids.
+The most famous lardo is from the Colonnata, Tuscany, where lardo has been made since Roman times.
+Colonnata is a frazione (hamlet) of the city of Carrara, which is famous for its marble; traditionally lardo is cured for months in basins made of Carrara marble, which is quarried in Colonnata.
+Lardo di Colonnata is included in the Ark of Taste catalog of heritage foods and has been a protected geographical indication (PGI) since 2004.

+Lardo is composed of over 90% lipids and 3–5% salt.